LorenzoLotti-Remira/WildcardsUtilities/README.md

 In this project the command prefix is **fisc**.

-To use this, you can open the prompt inside the realease build of the executable project, and write ./fisc or edit the "PATH" enviroment variable and add a new variable relative to the previous folder.
+To use this, open the prompt inside the realease build of the executable project, and write ./fisc or edit the "PATH" enviroment variable and add a new variable relative to the previous folder.

 # USAGE